janl/waaa/_posts/2012-06-12-practical-tips-for-becoming-a-great-speaker.md

 If the middle of your talk has a series of distinct sections, let your audience know what they are in advance, and remind your audience where you are in your “agenda” as you go.
 You can do this verbally (e.g. “I explained A and B, and now I will explain C”) or just visually with your slides, or both.

-*\* Yes there are stories that break this structure, but they are rare, and while the goods ones exceptional, the bad ones are dismal.*
+*\* Yes there are stories that break this structure, but they are rare, and while the goods ones are exceptional, the bad ones are dismal.*

 ##Introduce yourself